e3b0c442/warp/README.md

 * `Name() string`: A human-palatable name for the Relying Party.
 * `Icon() string`: A URL which resolves an image associated with the Relying Party.
 May be the empty string.
 * `Origin() string`: The fully qualified origin of the Relying Party.
-* `CredentialExists(string) bool`: Returns true if the credential identified by the ID provided in the parameter has already been registered with the system.
-The credential is the base64url encoded version of the raw ID.

 #### `User`